mariannactx/reactnativetips/README.md

 Follow the instructions @[this tutorial](https://medium.com/the-react-native-log/how-to-rename-a-react-native-app-dafd92161c35).
 Also, change the "name" attribute on your package.json file

 ## 3. DAILY COMMANDS
-* When using a phone for testing *

 Go to the tools folder
 ```shell
 cd /<path-to-android-sdk-folder>/Android/Sdk/platform-tools
 ```

-Check if the phone is connected:
+Check if the phone is connected or an emulator is initiated:
 ```shell
 ./adb devices
 ```